 • Oil: There is only a little oil in these donuts and it keeps them moist and tender.

 • Milk: Just regular milk is fine.
-Whole will give a better flavour than light versions.
+Whole milk will give a better flavour than light versions.
 Non-dairy milks will work too.

 • Salt: Always add a little salt to sweet treats as it intensifies flavours.